tcpalmer/nina-scheduler/post-acquisition/image-grader.md

 * **_Detected Stars Sigma Factor_**: the number of standard deviations surrounding the mean for acceptable star count values
 * **_Grade HFR_**: enable grading for calculated image HFR
 * **_HFR Sigma Factor_**: the number of standard deviations surrounding the mean for acceptable values of HFR
+* **_Grade FWHM_**: enable grading for calculated image FWHM
+* **_FWHM Sigma Factor_**: the number of standard deviations surrounding the mean for acceptable values of FWHM
+* **_Grade Eccentricity_**: enable grading for calculated image Eccentricity
+* **_Eccentricity Sigma Factor_**: the number of standard deviations surrounding the mean for acceptable values of Eccentricity
 * **_Accept All Improvements_**: if true, automatically accept an image if the metric shows an improvement compared to the mean.

+{: .note }
+FWHM and Eccentricity grading are dependent on having the Hocus Focus plugin installed, enabled, and set up for Star Detection (Fit PSF ON).
+Be sure you have also enabled Hocus Focus in NINA Options > Imaging > Image options > Star Detector.

 The grader is invoked with the statistics for the latest image and will return true (acceptable) or false based on the following:
 * If no grading metrics are enabled, the image is acceptable.